Franck-Dumetz/ORFeome/README.md

-# Tbrucei_GoF
+# TbGOF

-A pipeline for analyzing ORFeome screening data under different stress like drug pressure.
+A pipeline for the identification of differentially represented ORFs arising from the Gain-of-Function library following forward genetic screening, including drug resistance screens.
 ---

 Publication: